PET INSURANCE BASICS

 The Deductible (you typically pick from $0 to $1000)

 This is what you pay before the insurance kicks in.
 If you have an annual deductible, this is the amount you pay per year for covered conditions before insurance kicks in and next year you have to pay it again before insurance kicks in.
 If you have per condition insurance, this is the amount you pay for a given disease/condition before insurance kicks in.

-If you pick a very high deductible to get a lower premium, you will end up with insurance that only pays for very serious conditions.
+If you pick a very high deductible to get a lower premium,

 After you pay your deductible, insurance kicks in and pays a percentage of what is the remaining charges are.
 It will likely be 100%, 90%, 80%, or 70%.
 Obviously, the higher the percent covered, the less you have to pay out of pocket.
 Some policies do not have options: they simply cover 90%.
 Others let you pick your percent covered so you have more control over your premium.

 When you sign up for insurance, there is likely to be a waiting period before coverage begins.
 This period differs between insurance companies or may differ for orthopedic illnesses vs. other illnesses.
 Some plans do not have a waiting period.

 Insurance is made for accident/illness situations but many companies offer “wellness coverage.”
 Wellness services include: vaccination, flea products, annual examination, teeth cleaning, microchipping, spay/neuter, routine lab testing and more.
 Since these are services that every pet needs, it is possible to budget for them on your own but it may be worthwhile to have them covered through your pet’s insurance.

 If you choose to add Wellness coverage, be sure you are not restricted to

 The “premium” is your monthly payment.
 The more you want the insurance company to cover, the higher your premium will be.
 You can control your premium by changing the cap, deductible, and percent covered.

 SPECIAL SITUATIONS OTHER CONCERNS